April 29, 2025

 Step 3.
 Adjust rotation and crop your video

 Use the rotate or flip icons to make further adjustments and crop your video.
-For example, you can rotate your video 90 degrees, or flip it horizontally or vertically.
+For example, you can rotate your video 90 degrees, flip it horizontally or vertically, or use the straightening feature to adjust the angle of your video for perfect alignment.

 Image of user highlighting different rotation options for video